olliahonen/should-i-use-semicolons-ts/README.md

 ## Summary

-**There are some programming mistakes that turn from easy to detect to very hard to spot if you don't use semicolons.** See [example 2](example2.ts).
+**There are some programming mistakes that may turn from easy to detect to very hard to spot if you don't use semicolons.** See [example 2](example2.ts).

 **Some realistically practical programs which work perfectly fine, exhibit unexpected and incorrect behaviour after removing the semicolons.
 Without any compile or runtime errors.** See [example 3](example3.ts).